 Providing skills & business opportunities to mothers and young women

 Pakistan is ranked as one of the lowest countries in terms of women participating in the workforce.
-Vocational training provides tools necessary to start successful businesses, generate income, send their children to school and lift their families and communities out of poverty.
-The program pilot was conducted with over 200 women in Kashmir in fall 2012.
-Since then we are happy to report that we have worked with over five local partners, had over 2,000 women graduate, and are well on our way to achieving business solutions that help sustain MDF activities.
+Vocational training provides women with tools necessary to start successful businesses, generate income, send their children to school and lift families and communities out of poverty.
+The program pilot was conducted with over 200 women in Kashmir in 2012.
+Since then over 1,000 women have graduated annually.

-The training is based on a 10 week curriculum which can be condensed and modified to fit different schedules and shorter time frames.
-The Economic Life (eLife) curriculum was provided by Foundation for Social Change, which included input from some of the world's most highly regarded International Development experts, and contributions from New York University's Stern Business School for Social Innovation.
+The Curriculum: Training is based on a 10 week curriculum which can be condensed to fit shorter time frames.
+The Economic Life (eLife) curriculum was provided by Foundation for Social Change, which included input from some of the world’s most highly regarded International Development experts, and contributions from New York University’s Stern Business School for Social Innovation.
 The curriculum has been translated and modified to meet the cultural realities of women in under served areas of Pakistan and is tailored each training to meet the specific needs of a given group.

 How it works: Permission from fathers, brothers, and/or husbands to participate ensures necessary support for business success.
-The master trainer travels throughout the country working with our partners to provide training to groups of 30-150 at a time.
+The master trainer travels throughout the country working with partners to provide training to groups of 30-100 women at a time.
 In the conservative Muslim culture women are not permitted the same freedoms to work where she would please.
-By designating space where women can congregate in a socially accepted manner these women can learn and participate in activities that contribute to her family income.
-A portion of the proceeds of the successful enterprises are re-invested to assist in the long-term sustainability of both the vocational and primary school activities of MDF.
-Over the last two years we have reached 1,000 women annually and hope to scale so that we can reach 2,000 annually going forward.
+By creating a safe space where women can congregate in a socially accepted manner, women can learn and engage in activities that contribute to her family income.
+A portion of the proceeds of the successful enterprises are re-invested to assist in the long-term sustainability of operations.
+We hope to scale the program to meet the great demand and do more training of other trainers.